 If you are visiting as a potential applicant to our program, we can confidently say that the 'KAUST' experience is a truly unique opportunity for brilliant M.S. students who share the dream to make a difference in our field and in the world.
 We hope you will consider KAUST and our program.

-The M.S.
-Degree provides students with both a thesis and non-thesis option.
+The M.S. degree provides students with both a thesis and a non-thesis option.
 It is the sole responsibility of the student to plan her/his graduate program in consultation with her/his advisor.
 Students are required to meet all deadlines.
 Students should be aware that most Core Courses are offered only once per year.

 The Master’s Degree (M.S.) is awarded upon successful completion of a minimum of 36 credit hours.
 A minimum GPA of 3.0 must be achieved to graduate.
 Individual courses require a minimum of a ‘B-’ for course credit.
 Students are expected to complete the M.S. degree in three semesters and one Summer Session.
 Satisfactory participation in every KAUST's Summer Session is mandatory.
 Summer Session courses are credit-bearing and apply towards the degree.

 - Graduate Seminar 298 (non-credit): All students are required to register and receive a Satisfactory grade for every semester of the program they attend.

 All M.S. students are encouraged to pursue a thesis.
 To pursue a thesis, students must develop a thesis proposal during the first semester at KAUST.
 The proposal must include a timeline for completion that is approved by the Academic Advisor.
 Students wishing to pursue the thesis option must apply by the ninth week of their second semester for a thesis and must have at least a 3.2 cumulative GPA.